-- 1. PURPOSE OF REPORT - 1.1 To review the current arrangements in relation to special expenses and the governance of special expenses. - 2.
-RECOMMENDATION - 2.1 That the Scrutiny Commission: - Considers if there is a requirement for a special expenses policy for governing what costs will be considered as special expenses - Considers the options for the Hinckley Area Committee (HAC) as listed at paragraphs 4.1 to 4.8 and to propose if a preferred option should be put to Council. - 3.
-BACKGROUND TO THE REPORT - 3.1 When a council sets its annual budget it is required to consider which of its expenses are "General" and chargeable to all taxpayers in the district and which are its "Special Expenses" and chargeable to taxpayers in the towns /parishes where the expenses relate to. - 3.2 Council tax special expenses are for expenses taken into account when calculating the authority's council tax requirement, to cover charges to parts rather than the whole authority and are normally associated with covering the costs things, such as maintenance of parks and other open spaces that are not covered by parish councils.
+- 1. PURPOSE OF REPORT - 1.1 To consider this report which was prepared for the Scrutiny Commission and referred by that body to the Hinckley Area Committee for consideration. - 2.
+RECOMMENDATION - 2.1 That the Hinckley Area Committee: - Considers if there is a requirement for a special expenses policy for governing what costs will be considered as special expenses - Considers the options for the Hinckley Area Committee (HAC) as listed at paragraphs 4.1 to 4.8 and to propose if a preferred option should be put to Council.

+3. BACKGROUND TO THE REPORT

+- 3.1 When a council sets its annual budget it is required to consider which of its expenses are "General" and chargeable to all taxpayers in the district and which are its "Special Expenses" and chargeable to taxpayers in the towns /parishes where the expenses relate to. - 3.2 Council tax special expenses are for expenses taken into account when calculating the authority's council tax requirement, to cover charges to parts rather than the whole authority and are normally associated with covering the costs things, such as maintenance of parks and other open spaces that are not covered by parish councils.
 Special expenses should not be charged in areas where the cost of that function being charged for is covered by another body, such as via a parish precept.
 This avoids double taxation for the same service.
 Although exactly what items are included in special expenses will vary from council to council, and there needs to be a resolution by the billing authority to treat an area as a special expenses area and levy a charge on that area.
 Special expenses can be levied in areas covered by a parish precept where the precept does not cover the items to be charged for via a special expenses element.
 There is no legal requirement to have a separate committee to consider the charge, most councils do not have such committees.